requirejs/requirejs/README.md

 ## Defining a Module

-If the module does not have any dependencies, then just specify the name of the module as the first argument to run() and and the second argument is just an object literal that defines the module's properties.
+If the module does not have any dependencies, then just specify the name of the module as the first argument to run.def() and and the second argument is just an object literal that defines the module's properties.
 For example:

-    run(
-        "my/simpleshirt",
+    run.def("my/simpleshirt",
         {
             color: "black",
             size: "unisize"